What is Taeniasis?

 This infection is more prominent in areas where a lot of pork and beef is consumed and the areas with poor sanitation facilities.

-People with weak immune system are more prone to this disease.
+People with a weak immune system are more prone to this disease.

 The areas of Eastern Europe and Russia, South Korea, Indonesia, China, East Africa and Latin America.